-The School of Natural Sciences will have several openings for members in theoretical physics and astrophysics for the academic year 2014-2015.
-The positions are at a postdoctoral or higher level and applicants will be selected on the basis of their ability to do research in the areas of astrophysics, theoretical biology, mathematical physics, quantum field theory, particle phenomenology, string theory and quantum gravity.
-Postdoctoral members frequently collaborate with each other, with faculty members at the Institute or Princeton University, and with researchers at other institutions.
+The School of Natural Sciences will have several openings for members in theoretical physics, astrophysics, and biology for the academic year 2021-2022.
+The positions are at a postdoctoral or higher level in the areas of astrophysics, theoretical biology, cosmology, mathematical physics, quantum field theory, particle phenomenology, string theory and quantum gravity.
+Postdoctoral members are selected on their ability to conduct independent research but they frequently collaborate with each other, with faculty members at the Institute or Princeton University, and with researchers at other institutions.

-Postdoctoral appointments are for three years with full salary support.
+Postdoctoral appointments are for three years with full stipend support.
 We also have openings for long-term (5 year) members and Bahcall Fellows.
-Salary is above post-doctoral level and is commensurate with qualifications.
-In addition to exceptional qualifications for pursuing his or her individual research, the successful candidate for a long term membership should be interested in talking to, and possibly collaborating with, other post-doctoral members.
+Stipend is above post-doctoral level and is commensurate with qualifications.
+In addition to exceptional qualifications for pursuing his or her individual research, the successful candidate for a long-term membership should be interested in talking to, and possibly collaborating with, other post-doctoral members.
 Women and minorities are encouraged to apply.

 We also offer Junior Visiting Professorships.
 Applicants should hold a faculty or equivalent position and normally should be within ten years of receiving their Ph.D.
 Support will be provided to spend a period between one term and one year at the Institute.
 Junior Visiting Faculty are expected to conduct their own research and to help make the research environment at the IAS stimulating to the other members of the school.